pjakiela/ECON523/exercises/E1-intro.md

 ### Question 4

-What is the standard deviation of the variable c_act?
+What is the standard deviation of the variable `c_act`?

 ### Question 5

-The variable c_act is a dummy for using ACT treatment during a malaria episode.
+The variable `c_act` is a dummy for using ACT treatment during a malaria episode.
 How many respondents report using ACT treatment for malaria?

 ### Question 6

-Regress c_act on act_any.
+Regress `c_act` on `act_any`.
 What is the R-squared?

 ### Question 7

-What is the coefficient associated with the act_any variable?
+What is the coefficient associated with the `act_any` variable?

 ### Question 8